hyperspace-labs/amp/README.md

 ## Packages

 Common functionality is grouped together within packages.
-However, if designs are frequently requiring many of `amp`'s packages, then the `prelude` package is available to import most functionality under a single package.
+A special `prelude` package exists as means to gather the set of commonly used and most basic types and functions.
+Keeping the `prelude` package a relatively lean set of items allows advantages in reduced complexity and size of the prelude, while allowing to be more easily assimilated into other projects.
+If not using the `prelude` package, a user must explicitly specify each package that is otherwise included in the prelude.

+The following packages are currently available:

 Name | Description | Included in `prelude`?
 -- | -- | --